davidelettieri/davidelettieri.it/_posts/2021-09-23-Dependency Injection.md

 }
 ```

+This a simple case of constructor injection.
 We need to register the two class in the IOC, we have 9 possibilities:

 | Foo      | Bar | Does it make sense? |
 | ----------- | ----------- | ------|